 The final section, the financial plan, is key because it highlights if you are financing or intend to attract investors.
 It outlines how your business will grow and how it will be profitable.
 You need to include projected income statements, cash flow statements, and balance sheets.
 The financial plan answers: where the money comes from, when and how the money arrives, what projections you have, and what you need to consider.

 Connecteam, the all-in-one employee management app

 Connecteam’s employee management app helps keep your employees at their best, each and every day.
 Foster open communication, build transparency and trust, help employees develop and so much more is possible on Connecteam.
-Start your free 14 day trial now and watch as positive results pour in at a tap.
+Start for free now and watch as positive results pour in at a tap.